 Q: Can a damaged air hose cause an air compressor not to work?

 A: The air compressor works independently of the air hose and attached air tools.
 The air compressor failure may be as a result of mechanical failure, power switch failure, or other issues with the circuitry.
 The main problem you may experience when working with a damaged hose is frequent leaks and busting tubes that may lash back and injure you.

 Q: Do I need to lubricate the hose connectors?

 A: It is not recommended as many lubricants will corrode the hose material, especially if it’s rubber.
 Moreover, connectors are not movable parts that need lubrication.
 Once it’s sealed on the air compressor, you may never need to remove it unless you are cleaning the air hose.
 However, you could use a mild oil-based lubricant to detach the connector if it’s stuck.

 A: Yes, a frosted hose may crack, tear, and eventually leak at the connectors.
 However, most aftermarket air hoses are designed to resist freezing and cracking even when working in subzero temperatures.
 In case you have a hose that freezes up in such conditions, you could apply a thin layer of antifreeze on the tube and connectors to make it more weather-resistant.

 Our top pick for the best air hose is the Flexzilla Air Hose.
 It's a tough air compressor hose with a great length for outdoor and garage applications.
 The hose works well in almost all weather conditions and will offer a long service life since it’s resistant to bending and kinking.

-Our best value pick is the Amflo Air Hose.
+Our best value pick is the Campbell Hausfeld Air Hose.
 This air hose will deliver the best bang for your buck and offer a long service life based on its high-quality construction.